wilschmidtt/Video-Watcher/README.md

 # Video Watch Bot
 * Bot that will watch a YouTube video(s) of choice.
-(NOTE: Bot does not generate views on video.
-Project just serves as practice using VPN and automated mouse-clicks)
+(NOTE: Bot does not generate views.
+Project just serves as practice simulating human interaction through a program)

 ### Example Run
 * NOTE: Outside of supplying the command line arguments, everything in the below gif is automated